Denmark promises nationwide money laundering crackdown

 Tesfaye added that the Danish police had set up a new AML unit.

-The strategy is planned to run until 2025 and will attempt to builds on previous AML initiatives taken in recent years.
+The strategy is planned to run until 2025 and will attempt to build on previous AML initiatives taken in recent years.

 “We strengthen the efforts at all levels, so that the criminals are hit where it hurts the most.
 We do this through strengthened control and cooperation both nationally and internationally.
 The strategy is a visible proof that we are prepared to take all necessary steps towards strengthening the fight against economic crime.”